TheObserverofOne/100-days-of-code/log.md

 ### Day 15: Jan 17th, 2018

-**Today's Progress**: Finished jQuery section on FCC, starting the Tribute page.
+**Today's Progress**: Finished jQuery section on FCC, starting the Tribute page, created responsive form with custom css. https://codepen.io/TheObserverofOne/pen/mpaGpz

 **Thoughts** Although I've made several pages before, this is daunting to me because I'm not used to avoiding custom CSS.
 My tendency is to want to start up an external style sheet to achieve everything shown in the example, but I'm attempting to rely on Bootstrap and jQuery tricks to achieve a decent page.